-My biggest challenge I encounter as a coach is that sometimes I always look at every student as a potential gold student.
-The biggest challenge sometimes is getting that person to see that same vision.
+I always look at every student as a potential gold student, so the biggest challenge is getting that person to see the same vision.
 I don’t care what anybody’s age or ability is when they start – I think everybody could be gold someday.

 What’s your favorite thing about your job?

-My favorite thing about my job is that when I go to a studio, especially studios that I go to frequently and I see students progressing and improving on the things that we worked on, on previous lessons.
-Another favorite thing about my job is competition and watching students dance.
+Going to a studio, especially studios that I frequent, and see students progress and improve on things we worked on in previous lessons.
+Another favorite thing about my job?
+Competition and watching students dance.
 If we’ve worked on something and I see a little tiny bit of it shows up in their routine, that’s very rewarding.
-And, also to me, Arthur Murray is a family.
-I’m on the road all year and with 100k miles of travel this year, I get to see my friends and family everywhere that I go.
+And to me, Arthur Murray is a family.
+I’m on the road all year and with 100k miles of travel this year, I get to see my friends and family everywhere I go.

 What the most important thing to learn to be a good dancer?

 Trying to find a connection to the music.
 I feel like too many people, especially men, dismiss it, like they think, “I just don’t hear the beat”.
-But – they just don’t know how to listen to it, or what to listen for.
-That’s one thing that I love to teach – if I can get them to feel the music, dancing rhythm more than steps.
+But they don’t know how to listen to it or what to listen for.
+If I can get them to feel the music and dance rhythm more than steps.
 That’s my answer for that question.